Netcracker/KubeMarine/documentation/Installation.md

 After the successful execution of the commands, it is necessary to complete the installation by excluding the **prepare.cri.install** task.

-**Warning**: Rhel 8 does not have python preinstalled.
+**Warning**: RHEL 8 does not have python preinstalled.
 For `check_iaas` to work correctly, need to install python on the nodes.
 Should follow these steps before the installation procedure
 1. Install `python 3.9` from standard RHEL repository:
 ```
 # dnf install python3.9 -y